patrickjuchli/basic-ftp/README.md

 ### Example

 The best source of examples is the implementation of the `Client` itself as it's using the same single pattern you will use.
-The code below shows a custom file upload.
+The code below shows a simplified file upload.
 Let's assume a transfer connection has already been established.

 ```js
 function myUpload(ftp, readableStream, remoteFilename) {